telerik/ajax-docs/api/server/Telerik.Web.UI/SpreadsheetStrings.md

 Gets or sets the text of the context menu paste command.

+###  ContextMenuUnhideRow `String`

+Gets or sets the text of the context menu unhide row command.

+###  ContextMenuUnideColumn `String`

+Gets or sets the text of the context menu unhide column command.

 ###  CustomFormatCancel `String`

 Gets or sets the custom format cancel text.